feluxe/address-bar-jump-fix/README.md

 ###What it does: (simplified)
 * When the user starts scrolling save the initial height of each item that has a certain data-attribute. (data-jump-fix='true')
-* While the user is scrolling and the viewport is resizing: do not change heights of selected elements, instead continue to use initial heights.
+* While the user is scrolling and the viewport is resizing: do not change height values of selected elements, instead continue to use initial heights.

 ###Requirements